How the mutuelle (public health insurance fund) works in Belgium

 The mutuelle system is central to Belgium’s excellent healthcare: it makes high-quality care affordable and accessible to everyone.
 Once you’re officially registered in Belgium, joining a mutuelle is one of the first steps to take to secure your health coverage.

-If you’re not yet eligible - for example, if you’re still waiting for commune registration - Feather’s expat health insurance can bridge the gap.
+If you’re not yet eligible, Feather’s expat health insurance can bridge the gap.
 It’s accepted by visa authorities, can be canceled monthly, and ensures you’re covered from day one, until you can smoothly transition into the public system.

 👉 Book a call with Feather today to get personal advice and start your journey with peace of mind.